Valley Fever Treatment in Phoenix, AZ

 In rare cases, Valley fever can become disseminated disease, where the infection spreads to other areas of the body including the central nervous system, bones, joints, and skin.
 Those at higher risk for severe illness include people over 60, those with weakened immune systems, pregnant women, and people with diabetes.

-How to Prevent Valley Fever
+How to Prevent Valley Fever in Phoenix

 There is currently no vaccine for Valley fever.
 Avoiding activities associated with dust and airborne dirt of native desert soil is recommended, but it is not a certain means of prevention, as the dust may or may not contain Coccidioides spores.